 2. Allow the milk to cool down.

 3. Lots of recipes will mention temperature of 112°F to 115° which is right for making yoghurt.
-I just dip my finger in the milk and make sure the milk is warm to touch.
+You can also dip my finger in the milk and make sure the milk is warm to touch.

 4 .
 Add 2 tablespoons of live yoghurt to the milk and stir.
 You may find that you need to add an extra spoonful of the culture during the winter months.